panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 * *Tight coupling to all dependency implementations.* The component `Page` depends directly on `cookieClient` and `cookieServer` implementations
 * *Dependency on the environment.* Every time you need the cookie management library, you have to invoke the expression `typeof window === 'undefined'` to determine whether the app runs on the client or server-side, and choose according to cookie management implementation.
 * *Unnecessary code.* The client-side bundle is going to include the `cookieServer` library which isn't used on the client-side.
-And vice-versa for server-side code.
+And vice-versa for server-side.
 * *Difficult testing.* The unit tests of `Page` component would require lots of mockups like setting `window` variable and mockup `document.cookie`

 Is there a better design?
 Let's find out!